Report Details Fracking Threats to Perth Water Supplies

-Diagrammatic representation of the stages of the hydraulic stimulation process (US EPA 2016).
+IMAGE: Representation of the stages of the hydraulic stimulation process (US EPA 2016)

 “Hydraulic stimulation is irreversible however if there is no significant impact potential, this should be provable with detailed, extensive monitoring which does not exist according to international experts like Dr Cherry.

 “Exploration alone has capacity to locally impact groundwater resources and the environment, including areas hydraulically connected to those sites through faults and other potential conduits.”

 Dr Vogwill said the Whicher Range in the southern Perth Basin is a Western Australian example of the lack of certainty in methods used by unconventional gas proponents to investigate the risks to aquifers.

 “A 2012 University of Western Australia, Curtin University and CSIRO led reanalysis of seismic data shows potential contamination routes (faults) from fracking target zones into important sub-surface water bodies in a priority surface water catchment and this differed in critical areas from the interpretations in the company led analysis in 2004,” he said.

 “There is potential that some of the hundreds of thousands of litres of diesel and toxic chemicals used may have migrated into nearby aquifers as a result.

 “We must have immediate bans in conservation estate and priority water areas like Gnangara Mound, Perth’s most important groundwater supply, where there are current exploration leases.”